hicksjduk/countdown-haskell/README.md

 The game can be played by any number of players, although on the standard version of the show there are only two.
 The procedure for a round of the numbers game is:
 * One player specifies how many big numbers should be selected (between 0 and 4 inclusive).
-* Six source numbers are selected, including the specified number of big numbers.
+* Six source numbers are selected at random, including the specified number of big numbers.
 * A target number is randomly generated.
 * The players have thirty seconds to come up with the best answer they can.